 Dr. Jonathan Penchas will check your mouth for any signs of oral diseases that could be causing this condition.
 It’s also a great idea to have your teeth professionally cleaned as this will help remove hardened plaque bacteria, a substance called calculus, helping to keep your gums healthy and freshening up your breath.

 TREATMENT FOR HALITOSIS

-If your dentist finds you have gum disease, they can devise a treatment plan to help your teeth and gums return to health, or to help manage the condition if your gum disease is chronic.
-This is likely to include a better oral care regime at home combined with various surgical and nonsurgical treatments as required.
+If your dentist finds you have gum disease, they can devise a treatment plan to help your teeth and gums return to health, or to help manage the condition of your gum disease is chronic.
+This is likely to include a better oral care regime at home, combined with various surgical and nonsurgical treatments as required.

 It could be that your mouth is healthy, in which case your dentist will suggest visiting your family doctor as it could be due to some underlying health condition that hasn’t yet been diagnosed.
-Alternatively it could be due to taking a prescription medication, and your doctor may be able to prescribe an alternative or alter the dosage.
-If this is the case is important to keep taking your medication until otherwise advised by your doctor.
+Alternatively, it could be due to taking a prescription medication, and your doctor may be able to prescribe an alternative or alter the dosage.
+If this is the case, it is important to keep taking your medication until otherwise advised by your doctor.